kcords/reading-notes/code_301/passing_functions_as_props.md

 4. What is the purpose of a key?
    * It helps React itentify when sibling items have been added, removed, or changed

+### The Spread Operator

+What is the spread operator?

+1. List 4 things that the spread operator can do.
+   1. Concatinate/combine arrays or objects
+   2. [Shallow] Copy arrays or objects
+   3. Spread an array passed as a single argument into separate arguments in a function call, (i.e. Math methods like `Math.min()`)
+   4. Convert array-like iterables into an array (i.e. string, nodeList, etc.)
+2. Give an example of using the spread operator to combine two arrays.
+   * `const newArr = [...arr1, ...arr2]`
+3. Give an example of using the spread operator to add a new item to an array.
+   * `const newArrWithAddlItem = [...arr, 'new item']`
+4. Give an example of using the spread operator to combine two objects into one.
+   * `const combinedObj = {...obj1, ...obj2}`